Portsmouth: Economy

 Ten per cent of Portsmouth's workforce is employed at Portsmouth Naval Dockyard, which is linked to the city's biggest industry, defence; the headquarters of BAE Systems Surface Ships is in the city.
 BAE's Portsmouth shipyard received construction work on the two new Queen Elizabeth-class aircraft carriers.
 A £100 million contract was signed to develop needed facilities for the vessels.
+However defence shipbuilding was ended in the city in favour of Glasgow during the 2014 Scottish Independence referendum.
+The Government was accused of making the decision to keep the more antiquated Glasgow shipyard over Portsmouth for political reasons as part of the pro union campaign.
+Ministers at the time did state shipbuilding would return to the city if Scotland left the UK.
+A minister for Portsmouth was established to help deal with the economic fallout of the decision.

 A ferry port handles passengers and cargo, and a fishing fleet of 20 to 30 boats operates out of Camber Quay, Old Portsmouth; most of the catch is sold at the quayside fish market.

 The city is host to IBM's UK headquarters and Portsmouth was also the UK headquarters of Zurich Financial Services until 2007.
 City shopping is centred on Commercial Road and the 1980s Cascades Shopping Centre.
 The shopping centre has 185,000 to 230,000 visitors weekly.
 Redevelopment has created new shopping areas, including the Gunwharf Quays (the repurposed HMS Vernon shore establishment, with stores, restaurants and a cinema) and the Historic Dockyard, which caters to tourists and holds an annual Victorian Christmas market.
 Ocean Retail Park, on the north-eastern side of Portsea Island, was built in September 1985 on the site of a former metal-box factory.